 A word in another language means “Average.”
 Like, “Don’t make waves or be better than others,” or “Don’t stand out but be one of the crowd,”or “Don’t say your opinion in public and possibly offend others.”
 My firm belief is that this word and ideal are a tactic designed to hold people down.

 A person I revere essentially said that it was a sad notion that when most people got a little power they dominated over others.
 The idea of being average basically says, “You’ll never be great so you might as well be mediocre.
 No one cares about your opinion, and besides you might offend someone, so keep it to yourself and don’t speak up.
 Who do you think you are?
 Do you think you’re better than everyone else?”
-Those lies, when believed, make people neither hot nor cold but lukewarm, and the lies take away their courage.
+Those lies, when believed, make us neither hot nor cold but lukewarm, and the lies take away our courage.

 The truth is that, “We are great.
 We have much goodness within us.
 And we each have the ability to accomplish wonderful things.”
 Our opinion matters and it’s brave to say what we think, after all we’re not telling anyone what to do but just speaking up.
 We aren’t better than anyone else but feel good about who we are and what we do.